 List of largest Russian river cruise companies

 Vodohod ("ВодоходЪ") was founded in 2004.
-This company is Russia’s largest river cruise line, and a subsidiary of "Volga Shipping Company".
+This company is Russia's largest river cruise line, and a subsidiary of "Volga Shipping Company".
 It has headquarters in both Moscow and St Petersburg.
-To its fleet were added all vessels of the company "Volga Flot Tour", to a total of over 50 ships.
+To its fleet were added all vessels of the company "Volga Flot Tour", to a total of 50+ ships.
 Regions of operations include the rivers Volga, Don, Kama, Moscow canals, Volga-Don canal, Volga-Baltic Waterway, the lakes Onega and Ladoga.

 - Volga Shipping Company ("Волжское пароходство") was founded in 1843 as a steamship freight and passenger shipping company operating exclusively on River Volga.
 The company was restructured in 1994 and currently owns a fleet of over 300 ships (including Vodohod's fleet) with an annual capacity of approx 6,7 million tonnes (cargo) and around 400,000 passengers.